Families Matter Triage Program

 - Current: Families Matter Triage Program

-The FMTP is a product of a collaboration between Floyd County Superior Court 3 and University of Illinois at Chicago’s CAPACITY Lab with the Research Lab transitioning to Michigan State University.
+The FMTP is a product of a collaboration between Floyd County Superior Court 3, presiding judge Hon.
+Maria D. Granger and Dr. Brittany Rudd's CAPACITY Lab located in the Charles Steward Mott Department of Public Health at Michigan State University (initially with University of Illinois at Chicago’s CAPACITY Lab).
 The main goal of the FMTP is to support parties in the divorce and child support legal process.
 We know that navigating the law is hard without an attorney.
 This program helps connect parties to services and resources that will help get their case resolved faster.

 Self-represented parties represent the largest proportion of family law parties in the country (Report to the Judicial Council, 2014).
 These parties have unique needs as they navigate an unfamiliar legal system with complex rules and procedures, often for the first time, and frequently during a period of personal crisis and/or distress.
 However, parties representing themselves do not only have unmet legal needs; they may also be in crisis or distress, or have outstanding needs related to their personal wellbeing.
 This may include needs related to mental health, substance use, parenting education if filing with children, etc. In the FMTP, parties are referred both to an appropriate legal pathway and any needed community resources.
 Resource navigation is offered by a Resource Specialist outside of the court system so that information gleaned in the process is confidential and not part of the court record.
 Our hope is that these tailored referrals may improve both case outcomes (e.g., time to resolution, satisfaction with the final order, amount of re-litigation) and party outcomes (e.g., symptoms of anxiety and depression, parenting skills).